easypanel-io/website/docs/05-templates/shiori/index.md

 ## Description

-Shiori is a simple bookmarks manager written in the Go language.
-It is intended as a simple clone of Pocket and can be used as a command line application or as a web application.
-It supports basic bookmarks management, import and export of bookmarks, a simple and clean command line interface, a simple and pretty web interface, and is portable thanks to its single binary format.
-It also supports multiple databases and can create offline archives of webpages.
-There is also a web extension available for managing bookmarks using Shiori.
+Shiori is a straightforward bookmarks manager, designed as a simple alternative to Pocket.
+It is written in the Go language and can be used as either a command line application or a web application.
+Shiori allows for basic bookmark management, including adding, editing, deleting, and searching bookmarks.
+It also supports importing and exporting bookmarks from and to Netscape Bookmark file and importing bookmarks from Pocket.
+The application features a clean command line interface and a user-friendly web interface.
+It is portable and supports sqlite3, PostgreSQL, and MySQL as its database.
+Shiori also creates an offline archive of the webpage where possible.
+The Shiori Web Extension is a simple extension for managing bookmarks using Shiori, intended to integrate Shiori with your favorite web browser, allowing you to save and remove bookmarks in Shiori without leaving your current page.

 ## Instructions